lxcxuebao/mecheye_csharp_interface/README.md

 # Mech-Eye_Csharp_interface

-This is official C# interface for Mech-Eye cameras.
+This is official C# interfaces for Mech-Eye cameras.

 ## Features

-By using this api, you can easily control your mech_eye cameras in .Net programs.
-The features of this API are as follows:
+By using interfaces , you can easily control your mech_eye cameras in .Net programs.
+The features of interfaces are as follows:

-* Connect to your camera in your LANS.
+* Connect to your cameras in your LANS.
-* Set and get cameras parameters like exposure time, period and so on.
+* Set and get camera parameters like exposure time, period and so on.
-* Get color image and depth image as a numpy array.
+* Get color image and depth image as matrix.
 * Get point cloud data in the format of a 2-dim array.

 ## Dependency